TykTechnologies/tyk/tyk-api-documentation/README.md

 ## How the OAS was generated.

 We used the golang library [openapi-go](https://github.com/swaggest/openapi-go) because:
-1. It supports producing  OAS for version 3.
-(Golang doesn't have too many libraries that produce OAS 3)
+1. It supports producing OAS for version 3.0.3.
+(Golang doesn't have too many libraries that produce OAS 3.0.3)
 2. It is highly customizable, and you can define how you want each field generated.
-3. It allows you to write the generation code as functions which is easier to read and maintain
+3. It allows you to write the generation code as functions which is easier to read and maintain.

 ## How to generate the Swagger.yml file